What types of businesses does the firm work with?

 What types of business law matters do you not handle?

-We focus on small to midsize business and generally do not represent large corporations on business law matters.
-Moreover, Rick Davis is not a tax attorney and we do not provide any advice or guidance related to tax issues or tax avoidance.
-As such, we recommend all of our business clients work with a skilled and experienced accountant as a part of their business team.
-If you need assistance finding an accountant to work with on your matter, please visit our referrals webpage for some recommendations.
+I focus on small to midsize business and generally do not represent large corporations on business law matters.
+Moreover, Rick Davis is not a tax attorney and I do not provide any advice or guidance related to tax issues or tax avoidance.
+As such, I recommend all of my business clients work with a skilled and experienced accountant as a part of their business team.
+If you need assistance finding an accountant to work with on your matter, please visit the referrals webpage for some recommendations.

 Why should I hire an attorney instead of using legal zoom or another similar service?